yellowtree/geoip-detect/readme.txt

 == Changelog ==

 = 1.8 =
-* NEW: Support reverse proxies
+* NEW: Support reverse proxies (you have to enable it in the plugin options.)
 * NEW: Shortcode now has a default value when no information for this IP found.

 = 1.7.1 =